darbyluv2code/java-programming-introduction-for-beginners/README.md

 Source code for the course: [*Java Programming Introduction for Beginners*](https://www.luv2code.com/java-intro-github)

-If you have questions or need tech support, post your questions to the classroom discussion forum
+If you have questions or need tech support, post your questions to the [classroom discussion forum](https://www.luv2code.com/java-intro-github).

 Happy coding!